SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Related Work

-The SAM is a foundational vision model for general image segmentation.
-With the ability to segment diverse objects, parts, and visual structures in various scenarios, SAM inputs prompt like points, bounding boxes, or coarse masks.
-Its remarkable zero-shot segmentation capabilities enable its easy transfer to numerous applications through simple prompting \citep{kirillov2023segment, liu2023ceil}.
+SAM is a foundational vision model for general image segmentation, with the ability to segment diverse objects, parts, and visual structures in various scenarios \citep{kirillov2023segment}.
+SAM consists of three parts: an image encoder, a flexible prompt encoder, and a fast mask decoder.
+The image encoder utilizes a ViT pre-trained with the masked auto-encoder method; the prompt encoder processes points, bounding boxes, or coarse masks as prompts to support more local or zero-shot semantic segmentation; and the mask decoder generates segmentation predictions based on confidence scores.
 Although SAM has established an efficient data engine for model training, relatively few cases are collected for medical applications or other rare image scenarios.
-Therefore, some fine-tuning methods have been applied to SAM to improve its performance in certain segmentation failure cases.
-The SAMed (SAM for Medical) adopts the low-rank-based fine-tuning strategy (LoRA) to approximate the low-rank updates of the parameters in the image encoder.
-It also fine-tunes the lightweight prompt encoder and the mask decoder of SAM, resulting in improved organ segmentation performance \citep{hu2021lora, zhang2023customized}.
-HQ-SAM (High-Quality SAM) achieves fine-tuning by improving the decoder, enabling SAM to predict highly accurate segmentation masks even in challenging scenarios, such as grids on the tennis racket \citep{ke2023segment}.
-Another approach, named SAM-PARSER (SAM-PARameter SpacE Reconstruction), analyzes SAM's parameter space in the new dataset through matrix decomposition and fine-tuning the coefficients using the optimal linear combination of the parameter space's base \citep{peng2023sam}.
+Therefore, some methods have been applied to SAM to improve its performance.

+SAMed applies the low-rank-based fine-tuning strategy to SAM on the labeled medical image segmentation datasets \citep{zhang2023customized}.
+SAM-Adapter integrates domain-specific information or visual prompts into the segmentation network using simple yet effective adapters to merge task-specific knowledge with the acquired general knowledge \citep{chen2023sam}.
+AutoSAM replaces the SAM's prompt encoder with a custom one to turn SAM into a fully automatic method \citep{shaharabany2023autosam}. \citet{chai2023ladder} propose to combine a complementary convolutional neural network (CNN) along with SAM for medical image segmentation.
+CWSAM freezes most of SAM’s parameters and incorporates lightweight adapters for fine-tuning, and a classwise mask decoder is designed to achieve semantic segmentation tasks \citep{pu2024classwise}.
+SAM-PARSER obtains the bases by matrix decomposition and fine-tuning the coefficients to reconstruct the parameter space tailored to the new scenario by an optimal linear combination of the bases \citep{peng2023sam}.
+HQ-SAM designs a learnable high-quality output token, which is injected into SAM's mask decoder to predict the high-quality mask \citep{ke2023segment}.

-The common characteristic of these fine-tuning methods is only adding a small number of trainable parameters when processing the new datasets.
-The advantage of fine-tuning methods is preserving the SAM's strong zero-shot capabilities and flexibility and extending its capability for high-quality segmentation in a new segmentation task.
+These methods share the common characteristic of adding only a small number of trainable parameters when processing datasets in a new domain.
+It helps preserve the SAM's features of strong zero-shot capability and flexible extension.

-\subsection{Artery-Vein Segmentation}
+\subsection{Artery-vein Segmentation}